zglossip/javafest/README.md

 * To specify a custom picture (to say "flames"), add `-p <FILE_PATH>`
 * To invert image colors, add `-i`
 * To create a local copy of the image of the specified size, add `-c`
-    * NOTE: Inversion does not currently work with the copy

 ## History